multiversx/mx-docs/docs/wallet/wallet-token.md

 **ESDT** stands for *Elrond Standard Digital Token*.

 Elrond network natively supports the issuance of custom tokens, without the need for contracts such as ERC20, but addressing the same use-cases.
-You can create and issue the ESDT token from [Elrond web wallet](https://wallet.elrond.com/) in a few steps.
+You can create and issue an ESDT token from [Elrond web wallet](https://wallet.elrond.com/) in a few steps.
 Let's go over these steps.

 ## **Prerequisites**